 - A pre-hire diversity questionnaire shows 15% of applicants preferred not to disclose their ethnicity – but once hired, 25% disclose B.A.M.E. ethnicities.
 Little wonder, given British citizens from ethnic minority backgrounds have to send an average of 60% more applications to get a positive response than their white counterparts.
 If 10% of B.A.M.E. applicants worry you won’t hire them because of their ethnic background, how many mightn’t even apply?
 How can you work harder to showcase an inclusive culture that welcomes everyone?

 The possibilities are endless.
 The point is, diversity reporting itself doesn’t solve the lack of diversity problem: but what you do with that data can.
 Robust diversity reporting functionality empowers recruiters to be the architects of change.

 The time for talk is over.

 COVID-19 and the Black Lives Matter movement have exposed some of the deepest inequalities in our societies.
 They’ve shone a spotlight on the need for everyone, in all walks of work and life, to shoulder responsibility for building a more equal, fairer world.

 In the workplace, recruiters are critical in building diversity recruitment programs that ensure everyone has equal opportunity to succeed, grow and thrive – whatever their ethnic background.

 Tribepad helps recruiters be the best version of themselves, with multiple award-winning recruitment software that’s used by more than 20-million people worldwide.
 (In 15 languages, because diversity doesn’t just mean English…).
-Book a demo here.
+Request a 30-minute demo here.